flipkart-incubator/springy-heads/README.md

 # More info
 You can find a working example in MainActivity of demo module included in the source.
 If you want to add a feature or fix a bug, please issue a pull request.
+This implementation of chat heads is meant to be used within the activity context and cannot be used inside a service.